CCD (Pixel) and Image Processing Basics

 Summary of CCD and image processing basics

-Machine vision systems can detect areas (No. of pixels), positions (point of change in intensity), and defects (change in amount of intensity) with 256-level intensity data per pixel of a CCD image sensor.
+Machine vision can detect areas (No. of pixels), positions (point of change in intensity), and defects (change in amount of intensity) with 256-level intensity data per pixel of a CCD image sensor.
 By selecting systems with higher pixel levels can higher speeds, you can easily expand the number of possible applications for your industry.

 The next topic will be “lenses and lighting methods” As image processing needs to detect change of intensity data using calculations, a clear image must be captured in order to ensure stable detection.
 The next guide will feature use of lenses and lighting methods necessary to obtain a clear image.